DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Experiments and Results

 \subsection{Trajectory Optimization that Avoids Important Objects}

 We show the proposed differentiable proxy collision detector can work with trajectory optimization to produce smooth C-space paths that keep larger safety margins with more important objects.
-In this experiment, we apply the method described in Sec.~\ref{sec:traj} to 3-DOF, 7-DOF planar robots and Baxter robot in environments with different categories of obstacles.
+In this experiment, we apply the method described in Sec.~\ref{sec:traj} to 3-DOF, 7-DOF planar robots, Baxter robot, and a Panda arm in environments with different categories of obstacles.
 The Adam optimizer is used in this section.

 In Fig.~\ref{fig:avoidimportantobj}, the robot trajectories are optimized while the safety bias $\epsilon_c$ added to the orange objects are $10\times$ larger than that of the blue ones, demonstrating its capability for semantically informed, safety-aware trajectory optimization.
 The robots try to stay away from the orange objects as much as possible in this case.
 As a comparison, when we set the safety biases of all objects to be equal, the robots would rather take trajectories that produce less total movement (Fig.~\ref{fig:equalmargin}).